-• GASB Statement No. 91.
+GASB Statement No. 91.
 Conduit Debt Obligations.
 The primary objectives of this Statement are to provide a single method of reporting conduit debt obligations by issuers and eliminate diversity in practice associated with (1) commitments extended by issuers, (2) arrangements associated with conduit debt obligations, and (3) related note disclosures.

-Effective Date: The requirements of this Statement are effective for reporting periods beginning after December 15, 2020 per GASB Statement No. 95 implementation has been delayed one year.
+Effective Date: The requirements of this Statement are effective for reporting periods beginning after December 15, 2021.
 The District does not expect this Statement to impact its financial statements.